PAPIsdotio/latam-2018/cfp-guidelines.md

-# Call for Proposals — PAPIs LatAm (June 21-22, 2018 - São Paulo)
+# Call for Proposals — PAPIs LatAm (June 20-21, 2018 - São Paulo)

 PAPIs is the 1st series of international conferences dedicated to **real-world Machine Learning applications, techniques, and tools**.
 Previous editions took place in Boston, Sydney, Barcelona, Paris, Valencia, London, and PAPIs is now coming back to São Paulo!
-It brings together engineers, scientists, researchers, hackers and managers (200 attendees per day, over 2 days) who meet to share experiences and discover the latest innovations, techniques and tools to build ML applications.
+It brings together engineers, scientists, researchers, hackers and managers (250 attendees per day, over 2 days) who meet to share experiences and discover the latest innovations, techniques and tools to build ML applications.
 Find out more at [papis.io/latam](http://www.papis.io/latam).

 ## Key dates

-- **TBD** (23:59 GMT): Call for Proposals closes
+- **April 2 (23:59 UTC-12)** : Call for Proposals closes
-- **2 weeks after**: Notifications of acceptance/rejection due
+- **April 16**: Notifications of acceptance/rejection due
-- **June 21-22**: Conference takes place in São Paulo
+- **June 20-21**: Conference takes place in São Paulo

 This year we'd like to **strongly encourage women to submit proposals**.
 As a community conference, we think it's important to increase diversity in AI.
 Applications for funding to reimburse childcare and travel costs will be invited from women and primary carers whose proposals are accepted.
 We're also looking for [sponsors](http://papis.io/sponsoring) to support our diversity efforts!